Minimalism in Design: Less is More, More or Less

 Reduce Cognitive Load

-Minimalist design gives the brain a rest amidst a world where people are constantly being thrown information.
-Only showing the necessary information cuts down on the amount of processing the brain must go through when processing what it's seeing, just like having a conversation with someone who cuts to the chase – refreshing and efficient.
+Minimalist design gives the brain a break in a world where people are constantly bombarded with information.
+Only showing the necessary information cuts down on the processing the brain must do when it’s seeing, just like having a conversation with someone who cuts to the chase – refreshing and efficient.

 The Luxury of Less